berkes/berkes.github.com/_posts/2005-03-08-nuke-to-drupal-theme-conversion-define-dom.md

 title: !
 'Nuke to Drupal Theme conversion: define DOM'
 created: 1110290358
 tags:
-- osViews *nuke2Drupal
+- osviews *nuke2drupal
-- Drupal Talk
+- drupal talk
 lang: en
 ---
 Now that the sizes, the positions and some extras are known, I can make a DOM out of this: